ovh/docs/pages/cloud/dedicated/network_bridging/guide.en-au.md

 ![networkbridging](images/network-bridging-windows-2012-3.jpg){.thumbnail}

 In the IPv4 Properties window, select `Use the following IP address`{.action}.
-Enter the failover IP into the IP address field, and enter 255.255.255.255 into the subnet mask.
+Enter the Additional IP into the IP address field, and enter 255.255.255.255 into the subnet mask.

 Fill in your server’s gateway IP address in the appropriate field below and enter 213.186.33.99 into the `Preferred DNS Server`{.action} field.